How to Spend 2 Weeks in Jordan: A Trip Planning Guide

 Spend a few days in Amman, where you can immerse yourself in history, food, and culture.
 With most international flights starting and ending in the city, you will likely need to stay at least a night.
 And while there, you’ll find plenty of things to keep you busy in this vibrant metropolis.

-I spent 5 nights in Amman.
-Check out this Video to See More
+I Spent 5 Nights in Amman.
+Check Out This Video to See More!

 Visit the Amman Citadel & Roman Amphitheater